-There have been 259 new cases of coronavirus reported in Ireland today.
+There have been 1,098 new cases of COVID-19 reported in Ireland today.

-The five-day moving average now stands at 327 - a further drop compared to recent days.
+Today’s figure brings the five-day moving average to 1,359 - a slight drop compared to yesterday.

-The latest figures from the HSE show there are 76 COVID-19 patients being treated in Irish hospitals.
+The latest figures from the HSE show there were 163 patients with confirmed cases of COVID-19 being treated in Irish hospitals this morning.

-27 of those patients are in intensive care.
+26 of those patients are being treated in intensive care.

 Over 72% of adults have now been fully vaccinated against COVID-19.